FreddyE1982/stsmoddergui/futures.md

 ## Upcoming work

+- [todo] **Experimental feature catalogue** – Populate `modules.basemod_wrapper.experimental` with opt-in utilities that showcase advanced integrations (e.g. runtime logging overlays, StSLib diagnostics, analytics probes).
+Usage: implement each capability as a dedicated submodule, document its activation hooks, and surface an `experimental.on` example in the wrapper README so teams can trial features without forking the stable API.
 - [todo] **LimeWire decryption pipeline** – Build a Python implementation of the LimeWire content decrypter so that the encrypted jars downloaded during bundling can be unwrapped automatically.
 Usage: mirror the